Maitreyee-07/AI-Clowns/README.md

 Grid search CV was used for hyperparameter tuning of the XGB and it gave test results with approximately 96 percent accuracuy

 ## Model saving and loading
-After training your model, you can save it using the `pickle` module in Python.<br> This allows you to persist the model for later use without having to retrain it.
+After training your model, you can save it using the 'pickle' module in Python.<br> This allows you to persist the model for later use without having to retrain it.

 ## Making predictions